Infographic Preparation and Design

 • What is the most important takeaway for your audience?

 Define the key message or central takeaway you want your audience to remember.
-Infographics are best
+Infographics are best when they distill complex information into digestible chunks, so prioritising what matters most is essential.

 3. Use Storytelling to Convey Key Messages